sarven/unit-testing-tips/README.md

 ## Parameterized test

-Parameterized test is a good option to test the SUT with a lot of parameters without repeating the code.
+The parameterized test is a good option to test the SUT with a lot of parameters without repeating the code.

 :thumbsdown: This kind of test is less readable.
 To increase a little the readability negative and positive examples should be split up to different tests.